vitorgalvao/watch-list-workflow/README.md

 ## Supported Players

 All media players are supported, but not all are able to play streams. [mpv](http://mpv.io/), [IINA](https://lhc70000.github.io/iina/), and [VLC](http://www.videolan.org/vlc/index.html) are directly supported.
 With those, an item is not marked as watched if playback exits with a non-zero code.
-Take advantage of that to, for example, control when an item is marked as item and trashed.
+Take advantage of that to, for example, control when an item is marked as played and trashed.
 Disable the trashing behaviour entirely in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).